 - Convenient evening and weekend appointments, either at our office or a location of your choice

 - Free case evaluations to go over all your options for pursuing compensation

 In Texas, property owners and building managers have a responsibility to provide a reasonably safe environment for residents, workers, and visitors alike.
 If they fail to do so, they may be held liable for any injuries caused by their negligence.

-If you have been hurt in a slip and fall, swimming pool accident, or any other type of accident on someone else’s property, our New Braunfels premises liability lawyers can help you fight for the compensation you need and the justice you deserve.
+If you have been hurt in a slip and fall, swimming pool accident, or any other type of accident on someone else’s property, our premises liability lawyers can help you fight for the compensation you need and the justice you deserve.
 Contact us now to find out how we can make a difference in your case.
 We represent clients throughout South Central Texas, including Seguin, San Marcos and Comal.